frdmn/alfred-rexcape/README.md

 alfred-rexcape
 ==============

+**Caution: This project is discontinued.
+Please do not expect any updates or support.
+Feel free to fork and maintain by yourself!**

 Alfred workflow to escape a string in a RegEx compatible (i.e. search and replace with sed) way:

 ![](http://cl.ly/image/0A0H1C440x37/content)